Chefs Notes

 7:08 pm - Basil

-7:10 pm - Peppers & Olives
+7:10 pm - Peppers and Olives

 Let the cacciatore simmer for 5 minutes, then add in the bell peppers and 12 green (cerignola) olives.
 Put the lid back on the pan and let it simmer for another 10 minutes.
 Your chicken may cook a little faster or a little slower.
 It's essential to confirm that your chicken is cooked all the way by checking the temperature with a thermometer.
-The temperature of the cooked chicken should be a minimum of 165°F.
+The temperature of the cooked chicken should be a minimum of 165 degrees F.

 7:20 pm - Chicken Cacciatore